pklesk/fast_rboost_bins/README.md

 In tables below we write for shortness `FastRealBoostBins("numba_jit")` which, in fact, stands for `FastRealBoostBins(fit_mode="numba_jit", decision_function_mode="numba_jit")`, and `FastRealBoostBins("numba_cuda")` stands for `FastRealBoostBins(fit_mode="numba_cuda", decision_function_mode="numba_cuda")`.
-To have approximately equal conditions for comparison (e.g. same number of weak learners, each learner based on 1 feature) we forced the following settings on classifiers from `sklearn.ensemble`:
+To have approximately equal conditions for comparison (e.g. same number of weak learners, each learner based on 1 feature), we forced the following settings on classifiers from `sklearn.ensemble`:
 ```python
 AdaBoostClassifier(algorithm="SAMME.R", max_depth=1, n_estimators=T)